Edmund Purdom

 By taking over important roles exited by Mario Lanza and Marlon Brando, Purdom was known by the mid-1950s as "The Replacement Star".
 After the failure of his Hollywood career, Purdom returned briefly to the United Kingdom and then settled in Italy, where he spent the remainder of his life appearing in local films.
 Between the 1970s and 1990s, he was a regular in European genre cinema, working with directors like Juan Piquer Simón, Joe D'Amato, Sergio Martino and Ruggero Deodato.
 His daughter, Lilan Purdom, became a journalist for French TV Channel TF1.
 She is the author of the book Hollywood Garage, about her father's career.

 Early life

-Edmund Purdom was born in Welwyn Garden City, Hertfordshire, the youngest of four children of Charles Purdom, a London drama critic, and his wife, Lilian Antonia (née Cutlar).
+Edmund Cutlar Purdom was born in Welwyn Garden City, Hertfordshire on 19 December 1926, the youngest of four children of Charles Purdom, a London drama critic, and his wife, Lillian Antonia (née Cutlar).
 Raised Catholic, Purdom was educated by Jesuits at St Ignatius College, Stamford Hill, and, later, by Benedictines at Downside School.

 Career

-He began his acting career in 1946 by joining the Northampton Repertory Company, appearing in productions that included Romeo and Juliet and Molière's The Imaginary Invalid.
+He began his acting career in 1946, aged 19, by joining the Northampton Repertory Company, appearing in productions that included Romeo and Juliet and Molière's The Imaginary Invalid.
 After two years of military service where he joined the Army's Central Pool of Artists, he joined the Royal Shakespeare Theatre at Stratford-upon-Avon for two seasons.
 Laurence Olivier saw Purdom and offered him a chance to tour in the U.S.